Ol Pejeta Conservancy: Poaching and security

 Poaching and habitat loss are depleting rhino and elephant populations all over Africa.
-The African elephant is listed as Vulnerable on the IUCN list, the white rhino as "Near Vulnerable" and the black rhino as Critically Endangered.
+The African elephant is listed as Vulnerable on the IUCN list, the white rhino as "Near Threatened" and the black rhino as Critically Endangered.
 Rhino horn is erroneously believed to have medicinal properties by many people in Asia and is used as traditional dagger handles in Yemen.
 As of January 2014, it can fetch US$60,000–100,000.
 One kilogram of ivory can fetch US$1,000–3,000.
 With the tusks of an adult elephant weighing up to 50 kg, the potential profits for poachers and traders are large.

 The trade in rhino horn and ivory is so lucrative that increasingly, poachers are gaining access to automatic weapons, silencers and night-vision to carry out their work.
 Protecting wildlife from these criminals is an expensive business.
 Convention has it that the cost of protecting wildlife habitat doubles with the presence of black rhino.
-Currently, it costs approximately US$17,300 per square kilometre (US$70 per acre) to secure the Ol Pejeta Conservancy, who have a number of security and anti-poaching measures.
+Currently, it costs approximately US$17,300 per square kilometre (US$70 per acre) to secure the Ol Pejeta Conservancy.

 Dogs

-A team of 14 dogs and their handlers assist in several areas of OPC security.
+A team of 14 dogs and their handlers assist in several areas of Ol Pejeta Conservancy security.
 The bloodhounds are trained to track human scent, and are often the first on the scene at any incidents.
-The Belgian Malinois dog, recently acquired by Conservancy, have been trained in tracking, attack, patrol, ivory detection, weapons detection, etc.
+The Belgian Malinois dogs, recently acquired by Conservancy, have been trained in tracking, attack, patrol, ivory detection, and weapons detection.